How to store and serve cheese

-- Hard, aged cheeses stay good for a long time.
+Hard cheeses have been carefully selected to withstand a longer transit time.
+Don’t worry if it arrives a bit warm or a bit cold – cheese is durable.
+Hard, aged cheeses stay good for a long time.
 Many days for sure.
 Sometimes weeks.
 Bigger hunks of cheese last longer.
 If it looks and smelled as expected, it’s likely still great.

-- Soft cheeses and cheese spreads (like pimento and liptauer) are best eaten within a week or two of receiving them.
+Soft cheeses and cheese spreads (like pimento and liptauer) are best eaten within a week or two of receiving them.

-- We wrap hand-cut wedges of cheese in a cheese bag before shipment, and you can continue to keep the cheese in that cheese bag.
+We wrap hand-cut wedges of cheese in a cheese bag before shipment, and you can continue to keep the cheese in that cheese bag.
 The next best option would be parchment or wax paper.
+After you open the cheese for a nibble, any remainders can be put back into the bag and closed with a simple roll or fold.

-- Do not freeze your cheese!
+Store cheese in the fridge, ideally in the spot closest to 50 degrees.
+That will likely be the door of your refrigerator or in a drawer where the temperature is consistent but not too cold.
+Do not freeze your cheese!
 Cheese is a living thing.
 Freezing will stop the natural processes that keep cheese so tasty.

 Regardless of the kind of cheese, it’s best to take it out of the fridge about 20 to 30 minutes before serving it.
 Cheese tastes better at room temperature.
 It makes a world of difference: the aromas expand, becoming more complex; more of the fat spreads on your tongue, which makes the flavor more intense.
 When cheese is warm you’ll eat less of it and enjoy it more.